-'''

 .SUBCKT sname n1 n2 n3 ...

-'''

-.SUBCKT is the seven-character keyword ".SUBCKT" signifying the start of the subcircuit definition sname is a legal subcircuit name as explained in "Model Names and Subcircuit Names" on page 5.
+.SUBCKT is the seven-character keyword ".SUBCKT" signifying the start of the sub- circuit definition sname is a legal subcircuit name as explained in Model Names and Subcircuit Names.
 A subcircuit name must be unique within a general circuit.
-If a name is used as a subcircuit name in a general circuit, it cannot be used as a model name in the same general circuit and vice-versa n1 is the node name of the first external node of the subcircuit n 2 is the node name of the second external node of the subcircuit n3 is the node name of the third external node of the subcircuit, and so on
+If a name is used as a subcircuit name in a general circuit, it cannot be used as a model name in the same general circuit and vice-versa nl is the node name of the first external node of the subcircuit n2 is the node name of the second external node of the subcircuit n3 is the node name of the third external node of the subcircuit, and so on

 The elements defined in a subcircuit interact with the subcircuit's parent circuit only through the subcircuit's external nodes and the ground node (node 0).
 Node 0, the ground node, is not allowed to be used as an external node unless the option of MAPNODE0 is used in an .OPTION control statement.
-Refer to Sections "Scope of Definition for a Device and for a Node" on page 74 and "Option Statements" on page 78 on the properties of MAPNODE0.
+Refer to Sections Scope of Definition for a Device and for a Node and Option Statements on the properties of MAPNODE0.